Ahmed-Habashy/CNN-classifier-for-EEG-Motor-imagery-spectrum-images/README.md

-# CNN-classifier-for-EEG-Motor-imagery-spectrum-images
-The code requires the following libraries to be installed: Numpy, Tensorflow, OpenCV, Keras, Sklearn, Matplotlib, PIL.
-To run the code, specify the path to the input spectrum images folder in the "img_folder" variable.
-The code assumes the images are organized in sub-directories with the class label as the sub-directory name.
-The size of the input images is defined as IMG_HEIGHT = 32, IMG_WIDTH = 32.
-The code also sets the number of training epochs (n_epochs) to 300 and the batch size (n_batch) to 20.
-The code uses 10-fold cross-validation to train and evaluate the model, with the results stored in the "total_cnn_acc" list.
-The model will be saved in the current working directory as a .h5 file.
+This Python script creates, trains, and tests a Convolutional Neural Network (CNN) for image classification using various libraries like Numpy, Tensorflow, OpenCV, Keras, etc. The input images are spectrum images that are loaded from a specified folder path and pre-processed by resizing and normalizing.

+Prerequisites
+The following libraries and dependencies are required to run the script:

+Numpy
+Tensorflow
+OpenCV
+Keras
+matplotlib
+sklearn
+os
+sys
+matplotlib.image
+PIL
+How to use
+Ensure that the above-listed libraries are installed on your system.
+Download and save the script to your local machine.
+Open the script in a Python environment (e.g., Anaconda, Jupyter Notebook).
+Update the img_folder variable to reflect the path of the input spectrum images.
+Update the IMG_WIDTH and IMG_HEIGHT variables to reflect the required size of the input images.
+Update the subject variable to reflect the name of the subject for which the model is being built.
+Run the script.
+Output
+The script generates a CNN model for image classification based on the input spectrum images.
+The output includes the raw data and test data sizes, as well as the accuracy of the model for each fold.